homeall/caddy-reverse-proxy-cloudflare/README.md

 * **[caddy-security](https://github.com/greenpau/caddy-security)** – authentication portals and security helpers.
 * **[caddy-websockify](https://github.com/hadi77ir/caddy-websockify)** – proxy and translate WebSockets.

-The image is built on **Caddy v2.10.0** and **Alpine Linux v3.22**.
-It uses a **distroless base image** for a smaller footprint and improved security.
-This means the image contains only the Caddy binary and its dependencies, without a shell or other common utilities.
-For most users, this has no direct impact, but it's something to be aware of if you try to `docker exec` into the container for debugging.
+The image uses a **distroless** base for a smaller footprint and improved security.
+Caddy and its plugins are refreshed automatically by GitHub Actions, so you always get the latest stable versions.

 :notebook_with_decorative_cover: For detailed guidance on using the base caddy-docker-proxy functionality, refer to the [original documentation](https://github.com/lucaslorentz/caddy-docker-proxy).